Nikitala0014/blackboxboost/README.md

 ```
 Meta-Learning
 -------------
 If you want to try the meta-learning algorithm for your tasks, then you need two training and test lists, there should be data sets similar to yours for which you will use hyperparameters.
+Set target values to last column.
 This algorithm is based on the MAML algorithm and is optimized for hyperparameters while the MAML is built for weights.
 ```
 #You must set the task parameter as 'reg' or 'clf'.